KingTeky/MyWhiteboard/RealtimeCollabfeatures.md

-That’s a really sharp architectural refinement, Eli — you’re essentially describing a **modular layout system** where the *core live charts* remain fixed and reliable on the left (non‑negotiable for musicians), while the **right‑hand sidebar becomes a flexible dock** that can host multiple modules (thumbnails, chat, maybe even future tools like timers or cues).
+That’s a really sharp architectural refinement, Eli — you’re essentially describing a **modular layout system** where the *core live charts* remain fixed and reliable on the left (non‑negotiable for musicians), while the **right‑hand sidebar becomes a flexible dock** that can host multiple modules (Quick Jump, chat, maybe even future tools like timers or cues).

 Here’s how you can structure it: